ETS-Android4/positions-coordinates-map-application/README.md

-# Containers Coordinates Map Application
+# Positions Coordinates Map Application

 You can download and test apk, you will find it in a rar file on repository project.
 [Apk](https://github.com/TahaGitHub/Map-Application/blob/master/Map_Application.zip)